Researcher Career at the University of Turku

-1. Doctoral training for a doctoral degree
+1. Doctoral training phase

 2. Forming an identity as a researcher